Best Wacom Drawing Tablets

 The tablet’s drawing surface has a nice matt finish, which helps to reduce the glare and provides a texture that really nice to draw on.

 Multi-touch support enables touch gestures for navigation and control.
-If you don’t need this function, you can get the smaller and cheaper version – 11.6-inch wacom one 12.
+If you don’t need this function, you can get the cheaper, smaller version – 11.6-inch wacom one 12 or bigger 14-inch Wacom One 14.

 The stylus is lightweight and battery-free.
 Tilt recognition is ok.
 Although it only supports 4096 levels of pressure sensitivity instead of 8192 levels, Line performance is still very good.